Spogis/DWSIMChemDesign/README.md

 * Intuitive User Interface: Features an easy-to-use interface that guides users through the process of designing and running experiments.

----

-## Installation

-To install the necessary dependencies, you need to have Python installed on your system.
-If you don't have Python, you can download it [here](https://www.python.org/downloads/).
-After installing Python, follow the steps below:

-1. **Install Python Requirements:**

-* Inside the project directory, there is a file called `requirements.txt` that contains all the necessary libraries.
-To install them, execute the following command: **pip install -r requirements.txt**

-* This will install all the necessary python dependencies to run *ChemDesign: DWSIM Experiment Toolkit*.

-2. **Toolkit Instalation:**
-* Download the [Toolkit Installer](https://github.com/Spogis/DWSIMChemDesign/tree/master/Toolkit%20Installer) zip file
-* Locate in your computer de DWSIM Installation Folder
-* Extract the Toolkit Zip into *extenders* folder (Located Inside DWSIM Installation Folder)

 ## Example Datasets

 * In the [Examples](https://github.com/Spogis/DWSIMChemDesign/tree/master/Examples) directory, you will find example datasets that can assist you.